JanathonL-CMU/tech-interview-handbook/algorithms/README.md

 #### Notes

-If you see a top or lowest *k* being mentioned in the question, it is usually a signal that a heap can be used to solve the problem, such as in [Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/).
+If you see ==a top or lowest *k* being mentioned== in the question, it is usually a signal that a heap can be used to solve the problem, such as in [Top K Frequent Elements](https://leetcode.com/problems/top-k-frequent-elements/).

 If you require the top *k* elements use a Min Heap of size *k*.
 Iterate through each element, pushing it into the heap.
 Whenever the heap size exceeds *k*, remove the minimum element, that will guarantee that you have the *k* largest elements.